 - The abdomen is a very large smooth, oval shape.

-Furrow Spiders are found in Arkansas in moist places near a water source in the grass or shrubbery.
+Furrow Spiders are found in Arkansas in moist places, especially by water sources near grass or shrubbery.
 These arachnids don’t mind being by human structures either, like porches or corners of houses.

 They rarely bite, but if bitten, you will only have mild pain and little discomfort.

 - Argiope aurantia

 - Both sexes have light-gray heads.

 - Females are around 1 inch (25 mm) long.
 The abdomen has a wide black mark in the center and sides and is covered with yellow patches.

 - The males are around .25 inches (6.3 mm) in length, not counting the legs.

 - Legs start off orange or dark yellow close to their body and are mostly black toward the ends.